David-Manniche/TheMarket/readme.txt

-    => 046207 - when item is moved from saved car to cart still then the item is still lying in saved cart => 046235 - when we try to add same custom url for two products then warning message is not proper => 046234 - admin> catalog> requested categories> order needs to be descending- latest one needs to be on top
+    => 046207 - when item is moved from saved car to cart still then the item is still lying in saved cart => 046235 - when we try to add same custom url for two products then warning message is not proper => 046234 - admin> catalog> requested categories> order needs to be descending- latest one needs to be on top => 046209 - abdroid-After order is placed on pickup then on success screen data is not populating

 Enhancements:
     => Tax module upgrade